Deena-k1/Book-Store-DB-System/README.md

 # Read First Girls
 ### **Your gateway to reading _lots_ of books**

 ## All documentation can be found in the ['docs'](https://github.com/Deena-k1/Git.assignment/tree/main/docs) file.
 Here is how we'd recommend working through those files:
 - [HowToConfig](https://github.com/Deena-k1/Git.assignment/blob/main/docs/HowToConfig.md)
 - [SetUpDB](https://github.com/Deena-k1/Git.assignment/blob/main/docs/SetUpDB.md)
 - Continue with [**README**](https://github.com/Deena-k1/Git.assignment/blob/main/README.md)

-## What this project does, how to run it, and what it should do

 <!--- Add your GitHub username, link to page --->

 ### Who we are and where to find out more about us:

 * **Kirstie Ross** - [GitHub profile krossco](https://github.com/krossco)